 Select Preview in the upper-right corner of a resource to see a preview of it.
 At the top of the preview window, you can select + Add to Plan to add the resource to your lesson plan (you do not have to preview an item to add it—see the next step).
 Select Close Preview to close the preview window.
 (Note: Some third-party providers require teachers and/or students to have an account with them before they can preview their resources.)

 The resource will be added to the slot in the right for the date you selected.
-You can select the green checkmark for a resource that has been assigned a date to move it to another date, and you can select the to the right of a resource with an assigned date to remove it from that date and from the plan.
+You can select the green checkmark for a resource that has been assigned a date to move it to another date, and you can select the remove icon to the right of a resource with an assigned date to remove it from that date and from the plan.

 The total number of scheduled resources appears at the bottom of the page.